Welcome to the Governing Board of Roundwood Park School

 - Up to 3 Staff Governors

-The remit of the Resources Committee is to keep under review the management of the resources of the school (finances, personnel and premises), to ensure that these resources are effectively deployed and to advise the governing board on all related matters.
+- Resources: to review the management of the resources of the school (finances, personnel and premises), to ensure that these resources are effectively deployed and to advise the governing board on all related matters.

-The remit of the Standards and Curriculum Committee is to consider all matters relating to student learning and achievement and the effectiveness of the curriculum of the school.
+- Standards & Curriculum: to consider all matters relating to student learning and achievement and the effectiveness of the curriculum of the school.

-The remit of the Students, Families & Community Committee is to review all matters relating to the welfare of the students of the school, their families and the wider community.
+- Students, Families & Community: to review all matters relating to the welfare of the students of the school, their families and the wider community.

 The committees enable the Governing Board to monitor activities in school and do its best to be a critical friend.
 Both the committees and Full Governing Board meet twice every term.
 As well as attending the meetings, Governors enjoy visiting the school during the working day to develop their understanding of the school and to talk with the staff and students.